June 4, 2017

 His attempt to claim lack of knowledge of his father’s use of shell companies to hide income didn’t go over well with the appeals court.
 The court upheld Lionel Messi’s 21-month conviction, even as it reduced his father’s sentence to 15 months due to cooperation with authorities.

-What does the resolution of the Messi case tell us about tax compliance and enforcement, particularly regarding offshore accounts?
+What does the resolution of the Messi case tell us about tax cmpliance and enforcement, particularly regarding offshore accounts?

 Messi was prosecuted under Spanish law, not U.S. law.
 But the principles in play in the Messi case are very similar to those that apply in the U.S.

-One such principle is that deliberate efforts to remain uniformed about tax avoidance tactics can be considered willful tax evasion.
+One such principle is that deliberate efforts to remain uninformed about tax avoidance tactics can be considered willful tax evasion.
 Conduct can be willful even if there is no conscious intent to cheat.

 In other words, if someone deliberately does not take steps to become properly informed about the law, the IRS may view this as an indication of willful tax evasion.